Good stuff

 What is it?

-This new Mokka manages to look fresh and modern without seeming overdone, and proves to the likes of BMW, Audi and even Ford that you don’t need to lazily plonk a huge, largely fake grille onto the front of a car to make it look assertive.
+But compared to most rivals – including the Ford Puma, Hyundai Kona, Peugeot 2008 and VW T-Roc – it’s still one of the smarter looking cars on sale, and it at least proves to the likes of BMW, Audi and even Ford that you don’t need to lazily plonk a huge, largely fake grille onto the front of a car to make it look assertive.

-What’s more, the Mokka has morphed in shape from the underwhelming (but best-selling) car it replaces, shedding 124mm in length but gaining 10mm in width.
+Plus, it’s a big improvement on the underwhelming car it replaced, compared to which it shed 124mm in length but gained 10mm in width.
 It’s got a planted stance, like a bulldog wearing a crash helmet, but it’ll seat a young family and won’t feel bloated in a narrow parking space.

 Our choice from the range